aprilnovak/nekRSDoc/source/input_files.rst

 required on the user's end to access these scripts.
 You may want to add this directory to your path to avoid typing out the full directory path for each usage.

-See the :ref:`Detailed Usage <detailed>` page for examples demonstrating conversion of Exodus and Gmsh meshes into ``.re2`` format.
+See the :ref:`Converting a Mesh to .re2 Format <converting_mesh>` section for examples demonstrating conversion of Exodus and Gmsh meshes into ``.re2`` format.

 .. _nek5000_mesh: